 Yes, Serge originally developed Sonship and lots of other resources for a group of international staff who were serving all over the world in frayed and fraying places.
 Just like me, as these people engaged in mission, they needed reminders to constantly apply the good news of Jesus to their own lives.

 So the coin flipped.
-I could see that the effective renewal work Serge was carrying out among people engaged in international mission was actually becoming a blessing to the American church.
+I could see that the effective renewal work Serge was carrying out among people engaged in international missions was actually becoming a blessing to the American church.

 I don’t know which side of the coin you have encountered in your contact with Serge.
 Maybe you know Serge as the Sonship people (renewal).
 Maybe you are walking with a Serge missionary.
 Maybe you’ve served on a short-term team.